Liberation theology is a relatively recent movement in Christianity. This topic is about assessing how valid it is as an expression of Christianity.

 1: Being influenced by atheistic ideologies like Marxism.

-2: The rejection of charity as sufficient for living up to Jesus’ teachings and example in helping the poor.
+2: Claiming that charity was insufficient for living up to Jesus’ teachings and example in helping the poor.

-Liberation theology began in 1964 by young catholic theologians in Brazil claimed that the teachings and example of Jesus show that Christians should work towards addressing poverty.
-However, the traditional tactic of the Church for that has been charity.
-Liberation theologians are influenced by Karl Marx, whose analysis of economics claimed that poverty was caused by exploitation of the working class.
+Liberation theology began in the 1950s and became very popular in the 1960s, especially in Brazil.
+Young catholic south American theologians claimed that the teachings and example of Jesus show that Christians should work towards addressing poverty in a more systemic way.
+The traditional approach of the Church to poverty had been charity.
+Liberation theologians are influenced by Karl Marx, whose economic theory claimed that poverty was caused by exploitation of the working class.
 Workers are exploited because they do not own the means of production.
-Workers are alienated by working on machines/property belonging to someone else for which a minority of the profits actually go to that worker.
-This causes a lack of investment and identity with their work for the worker which results in alienation.
-Marx proposed that radical change to the structure of the economy was the only way to address the root causes of poverty.
-The problems of inequality and alienation were caused by the private ownership of the means of production, but people could overthrow that system by political revolution.
-Marx believed that this communist revolution would eventually happen.
+They are alienated by working on machines/property belonging to someone else for which a minority of the profits actually go to that worker.
+This causes a lack of investment and identity with their work for the worker which Marx called alienation.
+Radical change to the structure of the economy was needed, to address the root causes of poverty.
+Inequality and alienation are caused by the private ownership of the means of production, so people should overthrow that system by political revolution.
+Marx even thought it was inevitable that this kind of revolution happen.

-Liberation theologians think that truly living up to Jesus’ call to address poverty can only be adequately done if we take into account the economic reality of poverty in today’s world.
-If we accept Marx’s analysis of our economic situation, then a Christian should be informed by that to understand that helping the poor requires not merely easing the symptoms of poverty through charity but addressing the actual causes of poverty through structural change to our economy and society.
+Liberation theologians think that truly living up to Jesus’ call to address poverty can only be requires taking into account the economic reality of poverty today.
+If Marx’s analysis of our economic situation is accurate, then a Christian should accept that helping the poor requires not merely easing the symptoms of poverty through charity but addressing its actual causes through structural change to our economy and society.
 Liberation theologians do not typically accept solutions as radical or revolutionary as Marx proposed, but they do accept that Marx was correct that the solution had to address the structural root causes of economic inequality.

 Orthodoxy and Orthopraxis